the untold story of lgbt pioneer lanah p | read | i-D

 I was born in the darkest depths of Grimsby Town.
 108 Guildford Street.
-I believe they've pulled it down -- in my honour -- now.
+I believe they've pulled it down — in my honor — now.
 Grimsby is a very dull and parochial place.
 Not that I want to demean the people there who want to escape, get on the yellow brick road the same as I did.
 It's funny.
 I was talking to the podiatrist earlier.
 He said to me, "Where did you come from?"
-I said, "Grimsby Town".
+I said, "Grimsby Town."
 He went, "Oh my God, I'm from Cleethorpes."
 I said, "I can smell the pier on you."

 Through Maureen and Alan, I met up with somebody called Joe Quinn who had an antiques shop on Stockport Road, and through him I met Mark E. Smith of The Fall and Kay Carol, his girlfriend and manager at the time.
 I ended up supporting The Fall at a few gigs at the Russell Club on Moss Side and even appeared in some of their videos as well.
 It was by becoming friends with Mark and Kay that I met someone called Adrian Sherwood who managed On-U Sound Records and a band called The London Underground.
 They were coming to play the Hebden Bridge Festival, and then they persuaded me to come down to London, like Judy Garland, with all my belongings in a trunk.